Henry I, Duke of Münsterberg-Oels: Marriage and issue

 Through Henry's mediation his surviving sons Albert, George and Charles married in 1487 and 1488 with three daughters of Duke John II of Sagan and Großglogau.
 As Duke of Münsterberg, Henry founded the Silesian branch of the House of Poděbrady, which became extinct in the male line in 1647.

-With the marriage of his sister Ludmilla with Frederick I of Liegnitz on 7 September 1474 Henry increased the family connections with the House of Piast.
+With the marriage of his sister Ludmila with Frederick I of Liegnitz on 7 September 1474 Henry increased the family connections with the House of Piast.
 His elder Brother Victor, Duke of Münsterberg had expanded the Piast family greatly with the intermarriage with the Piasts.

 For Poland the Piast female line inheritance was formally accepted in the Radomsk declaration of 27 November 1382, on behalf of the 'lords and the whole community' of Wielkopolska.
 The House already practicing a loose approach in this matter, solidified the stance of the House law of chosen succession.
 Therefore, the Dukes of Münsterberg were considered legally as Piasts.

 Henry and his wife Ursula were generous sponsors of monasteries.
 In 1475 they founded the Franciscan Monastery of St. George in Kladsko, which became the home monastery of her family.
 In 1494 they gave half of the village Polanica to the Augustinian canons in Kladsko.